meleu/RetroPie-joystick-selection/README.md

 bash install.sh
 ```

 3. The script will automatically download the joystick-selection scriptmodule and install everything you need.
-Aafter installation you can safely delete the `install.sh` file:
+After installation you can safely delete the `install.sh` file:

 ```bash
 rm install.sh